 Introduction: In this blog article, Gena Philibert-Ortega shows a potentially rich source of family history information for genealogists, printed years after the deceased’s death date: Mother’s Day memorial notices in newspapers.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 Celebrating Mother’s Day Sunday got me to thinking about researching female ancestors.
 I remember that, years ago, our local newspaper had a special section that was printed in May for Mother’s Day.
 Readers could purchase an “ad” that could include a photo, a written sentiment of a few lines – and for an extra fee they could add a decorative color image like a balloon or heart.
 This newspaper feature allowed readers to honor their loved one publicly in print.
 Messages tended to include declarations of “I love you” and “thanks for all you do.”